 For both options, you'll first have to upload your image to Klaviyo or an image-hosting site.

 Learn how to overlay text on top of an image in Klaviyo's new template editor.

 Once you have your image sized and edited appropriately (using a photo editing tool of your choice), you will first need to upload the image to a hosting site.

 Klaviyo automatically hosts all images you upload into your image library.
-To grab the URL for an image that you've uploaded into Klaviyo, or upload a new image to Klaviyo, head to the Asset Library tab.
+To grab the URL for an image that you've uploaded into Klaviyo, or upload a new image to Klaviyo, head to the Brand Library tab.
 Once here, click on the image you would like to insert into a text block.

 Grab the URL from the search bar at the top of your browser.